AUGUST 31 | 3PM

 NAZARII STETS

-Nazarii Stets is a double bassist focused on contemporary music and promoting the modern music of Ukraine.
-He was born in 1991 in Kopychyntsi, Ukraine into a musician family.
-His first instrument was violin and after seven years of learning it, he began studying double bass at the Ternopil Music College under the tutelage of Vasyl Felenchak.
-Then from 2010–2015, he achieved both bachelor's and master’s degrees from the National Music Academy of Ukraine while working with Oleksandr Melnyk from the National Opera of Ukraine.
+Nazarii Stets is a Ukrainian double bass player focused on contemporary music and the promotion of modern Ukrainian repertoire.
+Born in 1991 in Kopychyntsi, Ukraine, into a musical family, he began his musical journey on the violin before switching to double bass after seven years.
+He studied double bass at the Ternopil Music College under Vasyl Felenchak and then earned both his bachelor's and master's degrees at the National Music Academy of Ukraine named after P. Tchaikovsky, studying with Oleksandr Melnyk from the National Opera of Ukraine.

 GLEB KANASEVICH